- Search The Registry

 Robert Lee Hill

 *Robert Lee Hill was born on this date in 1892.
-He was a Black sharecropper, and Union activist.
+He was a Black farmer, sharecropper, and Union activist.

 Hill based his association on Black fraternal organizations, the international trade union movement, and Booker T. Washington's National Negro Business League.
 He intended to use the organization to force landowners to pay tenant farmers their full shares and establish union-owned farms.

 During the summer of 1919, Hill encouraged hundreds of Black sharecroppers and sawmill workers to join his organization.
 Hill had particular success amongst World War I Black veterans who were embittered over their post-war treatment.
 During that summer, Hill organized union chapters in the small towns of Hoop Spur, Ratio, Elaine, Old Town, Countiss, Ferguson, and Mellwood.
 In the fall, two chapters hired lawyers from Little Rock to try and force fair treatment in the courts.
 Black informants reported this information to local whites.
 Gunfire broke out at a meeting of the Hoop Spur chapter that led to the Elaine Race Riot.
 Hill himself escaped the ensuing chaos and fled to Kansas.
 Hill became the most wanted man in Arkansas, and authorities portrayed him as the leader of a conspiracy to kill plantation owners.